-Today, ASEAN’s Disaster Monitoring and Response System (DMRS) powered by DisasterAWARE helps safeguard all of ASEAN’s 12 member states by providing early warning and scientifically verified, global information for observational monitoring, predictive modeling (including hazard exposure and potential impact assessment), as well as hundreds of other critical geospatial data such as historical hazard incident information, global risk and vulnerability information, and infrastructure information.
 “ASEAN has envisioned being the future global leader in disaster management by the year 2025, capitalizing on our own experience in responding to world class disasters.
-To achieve this, we are excited to strengthen our partnership with leading institutions and the best in the industry like PDC,” said longtime Ms. Adelina Kamal, newly appointed Executive Director of AHA Centre and longtime partner of PDC.
+To achieve this, we are excited about our partnership with leading institutions and the best in the industry like PDC,” said Ms. Adelina Kamal, newly appointed Executive Director of AHA Centre and longtime partner of PDC.

-Other key partners who are using DisasterAWARE or custom versions of the platform include Indonesia’s national disaster management organization Badan Nasional Penanggulangan Bencana (BNPB), the government of Vietnam, Nepal, Thailand, Myanmar, Philippines, the Asian Pacific Economic Cooperation (APEC), the Unites States Government including the Federal Emergency Management Agency (FEMA), the United States Department of Defense and military organizations with the mission to provide humanitarian assistance and disaster relief, and numerous other countries, regional organizations, and nonprofits.
+Other key partners who are using DisasterAWARE or custom versions of the platform include Indonesia’s national disaster management organization Badan Nasional Penanggulangan Bencana (BNPB); the national governments of Vietnam, Nepal, Thailand, and Philippine’s Disaster Resilience Foundation, the Asian Pacific Economic Cooperation (APEC); the United States government including the Federal Emergency Management Agency (FEMA), the United States Department of Defense and military organizations with the mission to provide humanitarian assistance and disaster relief, and numerous other countries, regional organizations, and nonprofits.

 - AHA Centre’s Disaster Monitoring and Response System (DMRS) serves 10 ASEAN nations

 - VinAWARE system for Vietnam

 - PDC and Nepal partner on new NepalAWARE System

 - NuclearAWARE for the International Atomic Energy Agency